ysk125103/datascience101/datasets/islr2_default/README.md

+## ISLR Default Dataset

-The authors of [Introduction to Statistical Learning, 2e](https://www.statlearning.com/) has provided multiple datasets for practical labs and exercises.
+The authors of [Introduction to Statistical Learning 2e](https://www.statlearning.com/) have provided multiple datasets for practical labs and exercises.
 You can find the R package containing all of these datasets [here](https://cran.r-project.org/web/packages/ISLR2/index.html).

 The __Default__ dataset contains credit card debt information for 10,000 consumers.
-I've made few minor updates to the dataset:
+I've made a few minor updates to the dataset:
 * The binary categorical columns __student__ and __default__ contain values __Yes__ and __No__.
-I've modified updated the dataset slightly to map these values to __1__ and __0__ respectively.
+I've mapped these values to __1__ and __0__, respectively.
 * Removed the first column with the range index

-Why did I do these changes?
+Why did I make these changes?

 I plan to use this dataset in a few blog posts at [Proclus Academy](https://proclusacademy.com).
 The blog covers basic Machine Learning concepts.
-And I don't want to include preprocessing steps in the blog as it takes away the focus from the main topic.
-Hence I'm getting the dataset in a shape I can use directly in the blog.
+I don't want to include preprocessing steps in some articles as it shifts the focus away from the main topic.
+Hence I'm preparing the modified dataset I can use directly in the blog.

 ```python